knight-lang/knight-lang/specs.md

 ### `WHILE(unevaluated, unevaluated)` {#fn-while}
 This function should evaluate the second argument as long as the first argument evaluates to a truthy value.
 After the first argument becomes falsey, `null` should be returned.

 Note that, unlike most programming languages, Knight does not have a builtin way to "`continue`" or "`break`" from a loop.
 The only way a `WHILE` stops is once its condition becomes false.
+(However, see the highly optional [Control flow](ext-control-flow) extension if you want to attempt adding them in.)

 Examples:
 ```knight